 Step By Step Copper Pipe Soldering

-After you have prepared everything you need, the first thing you need to do is use some cloth to clean the pipe ends.
+After you have prepared everything you need, you need to use some cloth to clean the pipe ends.
 You can buy special fabric for pipe cleaning.
 You need to remove all the dirt from the pipe.
 You want to have pipes as shiny as it gets.
 After that, you can use fittings.
 There are many different types of fittings.
 If they ait clean wipe them too, any dirt needs to be removed, or else there may be problems later on.

 Now place the pipes on a heat mat or whatever you use to hold the pipe while you’re heating it.
 Make sure you don’t use a material that burns.
 Now you are ready to heat the pipe.
-Use the heat gun on the pipe; it will take a couple of minutes to heat the pipe on the proper temperature.
+Use the heat gun on the pipe; it will take a couple of minutes to heat the pipe at the proper temperature.
 Usually, it takes longer with heat guns that have low-temperature power.
 Anyway, you want to get the temperature to 180 celsius or a bit more than that.
 If you don’t have a temperature guide that monitors temperature instantly, then you can watch the pipe changing color.
 Maybe some smoke coming from the pipe is a good enough sign that the pipe is ready for lead-free solder.

 When you touch the pipe with a solder watch if it is melting, if it is melting, then you are ready to do the soldering process with a heat gun.
 Use a heat gun from one side and imply solder on others.
 Get it all around the pipe.
 Repeat process on both ends.
-In the end, apply more flux on the joints.
+In the end, apply more flux to the joints.
 The pipe is extremely hot, do not touch it.
 Use the wet cloth to cool it down.
 Leave the wet cloth on the pipe for some time.

-As you can see, using a heat gun is a good way to solder copper pipes, however doing it with a pencil torch is much faster.
+As you can see, using a heat gun is a good way to solder copper pipes; however, doing it with a pencil torch is much faster.
 The process is almost the same.
 I can highly recommend using a heat gun that is capable of doing at least 500 Celsius, or else heating the pipe may take longer than expected.
-One of the recommendable heat guns on the market is without a doubt Dewalt heat gun.
+One of the recommendable heat guns on the market is, without a doubt Dewalt heat gun.